LoganMD/LoganMD/README.md

-i'm not gonna bore you with eye-straining gifs or some auto-updating metrics about my profile. have a good one
+i'm not gonna bore you with eye-straining gifs or some auto-updating metrics about my profile. look below for stuff i've worked on 👍